cycle/docs/docs/en/advanced/chained-repository.md

 > You can chain as many scope methods as you want, make sure to keep the repository state immutable.

-## Disable the Constrain
+## Disable the Scope
-If you use entity constraint (for example soft-deleted) you can alter your underlying select query to disable it in specific cases:
+If you use entity scope (for example soft-deleted) you can alter your underlying select query to disable it in specific cases:

 ```php
 class UserRepository extends \Cycle\ORM\Select\Repository